“Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner],

 The Waldorf/Steiner belief system, Anthroposophy (meaning “human wisdom”), is based on a fundamental misunderstanding of the nature of knowledge and truth.
 Rudolf Steiner’s followers think they can "gain certainty" by developing powers of clairvoyance.
 They work to develop heightened powers of imagination, inspiration, and intuition — which Steiner identified as three stages of clairvoyance.
 When they think they have attained these, they believe that the views they form through these types of consciousness are true.
 They imagine something, or get an inspiration, of have an intuition...
 Such “human wisdom” becomes, in their view, essentially unarguable.* They are then freed from any need to dispute their views with outsiders; they feel no need to consider the opinions of outside scholars and scientists.** All external knowledge (i.e., knowledge developed through use of the senses, the brain, and the rules of logic) becomes suspect, in their view; to know the Truth, they look inward, not outward.
 They are “free” of external rules, limitations, and doubts; they are “free” to think what they want.

 This freedom is not absolute, however.
-Steiner often spoke of the need for gurus or spiritual guides, such as himself.
+Steiner often spoke of the need for gurus or spiritual guides, such as (guess who?) himself.
 He also spoke of the crucial difference between the white path of truth (his own) and the black path of falsehood.
 He said that he apprehended the truths of the white path through his use of “exact clairvoyance” — his occult “discoveries” are virtually unquestionable because they are exactly true.
 Thus, his followers have the choice between the path of truth and the path of fallacy.
 Their “freedom” is little more than the power to make a single decision.
 They can freely decide to believe in Steiner and his system, or they can freely choose to suffer the dreadful consequences of failing to believe in Steiner and his system.***

 There is no separation between the mysticism of Anthroposophy and the Waldorf worldview.
 Waldorf trainees study these subjects in order to become Waldorf teachers.
 Gentle reader, please bear this in mind.
 The people being taught to separate themselves from reality in this manner, the people receiving this instruction in the practice of self-deception, are aspiring Waldorf teachers.
 Soon after completing their training, they will offer themselves as educators for your children.
 If they have taken to heart the lessons given at Rudolf Steiner College and other Waldorf teacher-training schools, they may well rank among the very last people you should consider for such important work.